 Baadusha

-Baadusha is a traditional South Indian sweet, often made during festivals and special occasions.
-It is a soft, sweet, and mildly flavored deep-fried pastry that is usually soaked in sugar syrup.
+Baadusha is a traditional South Indian sweet often prepared during festivals and special occasions.
+These soft, mildly flavored deep-fried pastries are soaked in sugar syrup, resulting in a melt-in-the-mouth delicacy with a gentle sweetness.

 For the Dough: